Upgrade Visa® Card with Cash Rewards review

-By combining the fixed payments of a loan with the convenience of a card, Upgrade Card is taking a new approach to paying with credit.
+By combining the fixed payments of a loan with the convenience of a card, Upgrade Visa® Card with Cash Rewards is taking a new approach to paying with credit.

 While credit cards regularly offer new perks, rewards and redemption options, they all work in basically the same way.
 You spend money each month, up to a pre-approved credit limit, and then have the option to pay back the balance over time understanding that you'll pay interest on the amount you don't pay back right away.
 It's not often that we come across a card that works differently.

 However, the Upgrade Card is upending that formula.
 Rather than offering a traditional credit limit, it provides customers with a line of credit designed to make paying off your balance more predictable and even help your credit score thanks to the way the debt is reported to credit bureaus.

 Plus, the Upgrade Card sets itself apart from the competition in other ways: